liamkirkpatrick/3d_ecm/README.md

 - data/
   - ALHIC2302/ - _3D ECM Data from ALHIC2302 Core_
   - ALHIC2201/ - _3D ECM Data from ALHIC2201 Core_
+  - metadata.csv - _csv file containing metadata for all data files.
+This is helpful when reading in data (used in scripts)_
 - scripts/
   - basic plots/ - simple figures for ALHIC2302 and ALHIC2201
   - core_scripts/ - basic scripts used in others.
 Includes definition of ECM class